How do you get relief for itchy arms?

 What can you do to get relief for itchy arms?

 Remember, chemical sunscreens generate a little heat when the sun hits them and zinc oxide sunscreens don’t.
-My favorite zinc oxide sunscreen for arms is Solbar Zinc.
+My favorite zinc oxide sunscreen for arms is Sheer Strength Pure Physical SPF 50+ Sunscreen.
+I wear this on my itchy arms daily when they are not covered by soft clothing.

-Keep your arm skin well-hydrated and free of scaly, flaky-skin!
+Keep your arm skin well-hydrated and free of scaly, flaky-skin to prevent arm itch!

 We think these troubled nerves are hyper-excitable.
 And, dry skin that’s got a fine covering of dry flaky scales will act like little tickling feathers when clothing or air cause the scale to move.

-My favorite regular skin care treatment to keep skin hydrated and scale-free when it's suffering from one of these neurogenic itch syndromes (like brachioradial pruritus) is my Ultra Fast Skin Smoothing AHA Kit.
+My favorite regular skin care treatment to keep skin hydrated and scale-free when it's suffering from one of these neurogenic itch syndromes (like brachioradial pruritus) is my Ultra-Fast Triple Action Skin Smoothing Kit.
+I depend on it and can promise that it helps.

 Another option is AmLactin Cream applied immediately after exiting the bath/shower and toweling dry (within 3 minutes), combined with the use of exfoliating bath mitt and very mild soap in the shower to exfoliate the skin.

-How can you treat your itchy arms once the itch has started?
+3 tips to treat your itchy arms once the itch has started.

 If you’re not able to get sufficient relief with these measures, you may want to talk with your doctor about some of the more involved treatments that have been shown to relieve the chronic itch of brachioradial pruritus.